🔴 Website 👉 https://u-s-news.com/

 Besides helping with kidney disease, water fountains can benefit pets with medical issues like diabetes, frequent urinary infections and blockages, endocrine diseases and more, according to both veterinarians.

-An added plus?
-A water fountain is likely going to be more difficult for your pet to knock over than a water bowl, so you won’t have to deal as many messes — like loose water — on your floors, Bernal said.
-A water fountain is less likely to run dry than a bowl, especially in multi-pet households, she added.
+You likely won’t have to deal with as many messes — like loose water — on your floors, Bernal said.
+A water fountain is also less likely to run dry than a bowl, especially in multi-pet households, she added.

 A sturdy stainless steel fountain for larger dogs and multiple pets